Questions

 D Vancomycin

-Intra-amniotic infection can affect all intrauterine contents, such as amniotic fluid, placenta, fetus, and decidua.
-It is polymicrobial and is typically an ascending infection caused by vaginal flora.
-Instrumentation such as intrauterine catheters and fetal scalp electrodes and frequent vaginal examinations increase the risk of infection.
-Appropriate diagnosis and treatment should be initiated due to the increased neonatal risk of intra-amniotic infection, such as neonatal pneumonia, meningitis, sepsis, and death.
-The diagnosis of intra-amniotic infection is primarily clinical, as a definitive diagnosis is most commonly obtained after delivery.
+The diagnosis is primarily clinical, as a definitive diagnosis is most commonly obtained after delivery.
 Maternal fever is commonly present, and other major clinical criteria include maternal leukocytosis, purulent cervical drainage, and fetal tachycardia.
-In women without known drug allergies, the recommended antibiotic regimen comprises ampicillin and gentamicin.
+In patients without known drug allergies, the recommended antibiotic regimen comprises ampicillin and gentamicin.
 Alternatives can be considered in the setting of mild or severe penicillin allergy.
-When the route of delivery changes to cesarean, the addition of clindamycin is recommended to improve anaerobic coverage.
+When the route of delivery changes to cesarean, an additional dose of ampicillin and gentamicin should be administered postpartum, and clindamycin is added to the regimen to improve anaerobic coverage.

 Explanations